 1. Installing a home security system

 Home security systems are the next level of protection should thieves make it past simple methods and get into your homes.
 Some home security systems are basic, giving you an alarm that will begin to go off should your home be broken into and the password not entered in time.
-Others, however, include extra protection such as high safety doors from Door Depot of SW Florida, Inc., good cameras to monitor your home and sensors to alert you when someone is in the house.
+Others, however, include extra protection such as high safety doors , good cameras to monitor your home and sensors to alert you when someone is in the house.
 Several highly respected home security companies include Frontpoint, ADT, and Protect America.
 Research all of the security companies and purchase the security system that best suits you.

 2. Light and electronic timers

 Automatic light timers give you the ability to turn on certain lights at times of your choosing.
 There are also timers like these that can turn on televisions and close drapes and curtains to make it seem as if someone is home.

 Weak strike plates are often the reason that thieves can enter the house with only a firm kick to the door.
 Replace these weak plates with heavy duty strike plates to prevent your doors from being broken down.

 4. Install high-quality locks